aditya-karampudi/Toxic_Text_Classification/README.md

 # Toxic_Text_Classification

 The kernel is great for getting in-depth info about the text data.
-I have worked on understanding line to line and overall approach of the author.
-The git contains Hashtags of the meaning of every line of code written by jagan.
-By working on this I got a grasp on understanding the approach and tuning data for problem solving.
+By working on this I got a hold on understanding the approach and tuning data for problem solving.

 ## The Data
 Discussing things you care about can be difficult.
 The threat of abuse and harassment online means that many people stop expressing themselves and give up on seeking different opinions.
 Platforms struggle to effectively facilitate conversations, leading many communities to limit or completely shut down user comments.